-If you find that you need to frequently refresh the desktop, you can follow these steps to try and fix the problem.
+If Windows 11/10 desktop is not refreshing automatically or auto-refresh does not work, and you need to manually refresh it, then you can follow these steps to try and fix the problem.

 Open Registry Editor and navigate to the following registry key:

-Here right-click and search for dontrefresh.
+Here right-click on CLSID and select Find to search for dontrefresh.
 If you find it, and if it has a value set to 1, change its value to 0.

 This is known to have helped fix the problem in most cases.

-Some have found that deleting the thumbnail cache and/or rebuilding the icon cache has helped them resolve the issue.
+3] Some have found that deleting the thumbnail cache and rebuilding the icon cache has helped them resolve the issue.

-This problem appears to be quite common – so much so that there is even an acronym made for it: WEDR – Windows Explorer Doesnt Refresh!
-So the BSOD now has a companion!
+This problem appears to be quite common – so much so that there is even an acronym made for it: WEDR – Windows Explorer Doesn’t Refresh!

 Microsoft has released some hotfixes to resolve such issues at KB960954 and KB823291.
-Please check IF they are applicable to your operating system and situation before you decide to download and apply them.
+Please check IF they apply to your operating system and situation before you decide to download and apply them.